SirMekus/nkem/README.md

 This is a CLI package that replaces values in a JSON file to their types in either Typescript or JSON.

 If you work on developing API, you'll agree that it's important to have a good understanding of the data that's being sent to and from the API/server.
-This package aims to make that process easier by generating types for your JSON files via feeding it with a sample of an actual response (stored in a JSON file).
+This package aims to make that process easier by generating valid "types" for your JSON response(s) via feeding it with a sample of an actual response (stored in a JSON file).

-> By the way, "Nkem" is a word that means "my own" in Igbo language.  😉
+> ##### By the way, "Nkem" is a word that means "my own" in Igbo language.😉

 ## Installation